-Tornado rips through parts of south Mississippi, killing 4
+4 dead after tornado rips through south Mississippi

 HATTIESBURG, Miss.
-(AP) — Four people were killed and scores of homes were flattened early Saturday when a tornado hitting in the dark of night ripped through a city in southern Mississippi, officials said.
+(AP) — Four people were killed, roofs were ripped from homes and churches, and trees were torn from the earth early Saturday when a tornado hitting in the dark of night ripped through a region in southern Mississippi, officials said.

 The city of Hattiesburg said via its Twitter account that four people had died after the twister blew through the city and surrounding area.
 The twister was part of a wall of stormy weather traveling across the region, bringing with it rain and unstable conditions.